-The App Service Restore feature, available on the Backups blade in the Azure Portal, is available only in Standard and Premium pricing tiers.
-For information about scaling your app using Standard or Premium tier, see Scale an app in Azure App Service.
-Note that the Premium tier allows a greater number of daily backups to be performed over the Standard tier.
+Restoring from backups is available to apps running in Standard and Premium tier.
+For information about scaling up your app, see Scale up an app in Azure.
+Premium tier allows a greater number of daily backups to be performed than Standard tier.

 On the Settings blade of your app in the Azure Portal, click Backups to display the Backups blade.
 Then click Restore Now in the command bar.